Brilliant-Labs/bboard-tutorials-cybersecurity-v3/Activity_4/README.md

 # **Activity 4**

+# Part 1 - Activity with the micro:bit: The Temperature Sensor

+This activity will allow students to program and operate a temperature sensor using a micro:bit.

 # Step 1 : plug in the microbit to the to your pc and the Bboard

 <!-- https://github.com/Brilliant-Labs/bboard-tuts-cybersecurity-3/blob/master/cybersec/activity-1/connect-microbit.gif?raw=true -->